10 Tips on How to Prevent Yoga Wrist Pain and Strain

 9. Stretch the shoulders and chest:

-Similarly, lack of strength in our shoulders and chest will make us lean into the lower joints and create unhealthy pressure.
-Hand balances and a vigorous series of Chaturanga’s, Up-Dog’s and Downward-Facing Dog’s are not “a walk in the park” for most of us.
-Therefore do not “jump” right into the full poses, especially with beginning students.
-Offer variations in which not the entire body weight is involved, and also consider doing shoulder, arm and chest strengthening exercises that are easy on the wrists such as the dynamic Dolphin.
+Similarly, the lack of strength in our shoulders and chest will make us lean into the lower joints and create unhealthy pressure.
+Hand balances and a vigorous series of Chaturanga Dandasana, Up-Dog, and Downward-Facing Dog are not “a walk in the park” for most of us.
+Therefore, do not “jump” right into the full poses, especially with beginning students.
+Offer variations in which the entire body weight is not involved and also consider doing shoulder, arm, and chest strengthening exercises that are easy on the wrists, such as the dynamic Dolphin.

 10. If necessary elevate the heel of the palm:

 Yoga students with a preexisting wrist condition or generally tight and sensitive wrists, can benefit greatly from using some support under the heel of the palm.
 You can ask them to fold their mat or a blanket and place the support under the heel of the palm.
 The fingers and the thumb remain unsupported.
 The slight level difference that is created by doing so, allows the student to do the pose without going too deep into the wrist extension.

 Here are some frequently asked questions related to yoga wrist pain and strain.
 These will give you a better idea about what causes wrist pain or injury during a yoga practice.
 It will also help you prepare better so that you can avoid such instances in the future.

 - Does yoga always cause wrist injuries?

 No, yoga does not always cause an injury.
 Your wrist may get hurt or injured during a yoga practice if: